-Anyone who is part of the UFF-FIU Bargaining Unit is the group governed by the Collective Bargaining Agreement (CBA), can be a member of UFF-FIU!
+Anyone who is part of the UFF-FIU Bargaining Unit, the group governed by the Collective Bargaining Agreement (CBA), can be a member of UFF-FIU!
 This includes around 1,300 faculty, though the exact number fluctuates each year.
-Our Bargaining Unit is made up of a wide array of faculty, including teachers, researchers, librarians, and some administrative employees (associate and assistant chairs).
+Our Bargaining Unit is made up of a wide array of faculty, including professors, instructors, researchers, librarians, and some administrative employees (associate and assistant chairs).

-Chairpersons, deans, associate deans, assistant deans, directors, and all administrators above them are excluded from the Bargaining Unit regardless of faculty status.
-Additionally, all employees of the school of law, all employees of the College of Medicine, chairman of the faculty senate serving on the board of trustees, managerial and confidential employees, and all other employees of The Board of Trustees of the Florida International University are excluded from the bargaining unit.
+Chairs, deans, associate deans, assistant deans, directors, and all administrators above them are excluded from the Bargaining Unit regardless of faculty status.
+Additionally, all employees of the School of Law, all employees of the College of Medicine, Chairman of the Faculty Senate serving on the board of trustees, managerial and confidential employees, and all other employees of The Board of Trustees of the Florida International University are excluded from the bargaining unit.

-Leaving FIU doesn’t have to mean the end of your UFF membership.
+Leaving FIU doesn’t have to mean the end of your UFF membership!
 Many faculty members decide to join UFF as retired members in order to stay connected to the union that has worked so hard for their benefit.
-Retired membership involves a one-time $450 fee.
-Retired members can participate in the UFF Senate and continue to play a role in shaping UFF’s actions.
+Retired membership involves a one-time fee, and members can participate in the UFF Senate and continue to play a role in shaping UFF’s actions.
 Please contact the UFF-Retired Chapter President for more information on how to join.

 Furthermore, Retired Members can be appointed to our local’s Chapter Council to help influence the policy of the Chapter.
 Please see the Chapter Bylaws for more information on the responsibilities of the Chapter Council.